Facts About Sahaja YogaThe truth about Vishwa Nirmala Dharma and "Shri Mataji Nirmala Devi" (Mrs. Srivastava)

 As noted above, Sahaja Yogis believe themselves to be a collective incarnation of the tenth coming of Vishnu as Kalki, the deliverer.

 In Buddhist terms

-She allows herself to be worshipped as Buddha and teaches that Buddha was an incarnation of the ego of god (The Advent, p.
+She allowed herself to be worshipped as Buddha and taught that Buddha was an incarnation of the ego of god (The Advent, p.
 418).
-Now, my understanding from talking with Buddhist scholars on line is that Sahaja Yoga's theology which blends Christianity and Hinduism simply cannot be reconciled with Buddhism.
+Now, my understanding from talking with Buddhist scholars is that Sahaja Yoga's theology which blends Christianity and Hinduism simply cannot be reconciled with Buddhism.
 They are rationally incompatible.
-Of course, Sahaja Yogis will be quick to point out that Buddhists, like Christians, Muslims and others do not understand their own religions and that Shri Mataji is the incarnation who explains what it all really means.
+Of course, Sahaja Yogis will be quick to point out that Buddhists, like Christians, Muslims and others do not understand their own religions and that Shri Mataji was the incarnation who explains what it all really means.

 In Jewish terms

-Yeah, she claims to be them too and Sahaja Yogis are the form of the final deliverer.
+Yeah, she claimed to be them too and Sahaja Yogis are the form of the final deliverer.

 (You guys messed up by missing Jesus though, according to her.)